Articles By Bruce Scodova

 · Which observations have companions or interacting members?

-· What objects have I observed with the WRO 31” telescope?
+· What objects have I observed with the WRO 31"and 36” telescope?

 · How many NGC’s are in Aries and how many of them did I observe?
 Which ones have I not observed?